 Effect on investment in the contract.
-If you receive a loan under a qualified plan (a qualified employee plan or qualified employee annuity) or tax-sheltered annuity (403(b) plan) that is treated as a nonperiodic distribution, you must reduce your investment in the contract to the extent that the distribution is tax free under the allocation rules for qualified plans explained earlier.
+If your loan is treated as a distribution, you must reduce your investment in the contract to the extent that the distribution is tax free under the allocation rules for qualified plans explained earlier.
 Repayments of the loan increase your investment in the contract to the extent that the distribution is taxable under those rules.